DV

 What is the difference between TDAX and XQQI?

-TDAX (TDAQ LIFT ETF) tracks TDAQ (TappAlpha Innovation 100 Growth & Daily Income ETF) with a leverage strategy, while XQQI (NEOS Boosted Nasdaq-100 High Income ETF) tracks Nasdaq-100 Index with an options approach.
+TDAX (TDAQ LIFT ETF) tracks TDAQ (TappAlpha Innovation 100 Growth & Daily Income ETF) with a leverage approach, while XQQI (NEOS Boosted Nasdaq-100 High Income ETF) tracks Nasdaq-100 Index with an options approach.
 They are issued by TappAlpha and NEOS respectively.

 Can I hold both TDAX and XQQI?